DoriaXiao/BayesianIdentification/README.md

   })
 ```
 ### 2. Running model
+`Stan_D2C5` is a function to run MCMC with a Dirichlet prior with a concentration parameter of 2 and a Half-Cauchy prior with a scale of 5.
+Detailed code can be found in the [MCMC code.](Simulation_study/MCMC.source.R)
 ```ruby
 # Install CmdStan with specified number of cores
 install_cmdstan(cores = 4)  # Insert your number of cores